-Melissa Tan reveals how she got herself, her friends and family started – and how you can too.
+Melissa Tan reveals how she got herself, her friends and family started on the zero-waste lifestyle.

 Previously, we spoke to Melissa Tan on her 10 simple ways to start living a zero-waste lifestyle.
 As a model, TV host and passionate eco-warrior, she believes in using her platform to challenge individuals to influence and incite change in their social circles, with the power of the people leading change from the group-up.